AustinWise/smeagol/README.md

   into a String.
 Memory usage and copying could be reduced by writing directly into the HTTP connection.
 The templating library and markdown already support the `std::io::Write` trait.
+* Some sort of filesystem abstraction.
+Currently we read directly from the filesystem, but Gollum can read directly from bare Git repos.
+It would be nice to support both.
+* Consider a fancier web app framework than Hyper.

 ## Why Rust, please tell me more about why you love Rust